 This stone fort/caher is surrounded by the remains of a fosse and an external bank.
 The structure fell into some disrepair during its period of use as a cattle pound in the late eighteenth century and repairs were carried out on it by the State during the nineteenth century.

 Two leveled hut sites and traces of a small square enclosure are located close to Staigue Fort as well as a primitive copper mine.

-A number of artifacts are on recorded from the area -A gold dress-fastener of Bronze Age type was found between 1840 and 1860 in the outer wall of Staigue Fort.
+A number of artifacts are on recorded from the area i.e. a gold dress-fastener of Bronze Age type was found between 1840 and 1860 in the outer wall of Staigue Fort.
 A plaster-cast copy of this is now in Kerry county Museum.
-A perforated whetstone was found near the site in 1931, and is also now in Kerry County Museum.
+A perforated whetstone was found near the site in 1931 and is also now in Kerry County Museum.
 A horn spoon was found in one of the mural chambers of the fort.

 The Irish town name, "An tSnaidhm", means "The Knot" in English.
 One explanation of the name is that a knot-like swirling is said to take place, where the Sneem river meets the currents of Kenmare Bay just below the village.